 A JSON Web Key (JWK) is a JavaScript Object Notation (JSON) data structure that represents a cryptographic key.
 This specification also defines a JSON Web Key Set (JWK Set) JSON data structure for representing a set of JWKs.
-Cryptographic algorithms and identifiers for use with this specification are described in the separate ISON Web Algorithms (JWA) specification.
+Cryptographic algorithms and identifiers for use with this specification are described in the separate ISON Web Algorithms (IWA) specification and IANA registries defined by that specification.